English

 Can the supplier control the part consistently in the as-cast state?

-Will CNC or other finishing be added after casting?
+Will machining be added after casting?

-Threaded or sealing features
+Threads or sealing zones

-Is post-processing already included in the service plan?
+Is post-processing included in the service plan?

 Inspection-sensitive assemblies

-Can the supplier provide dimensional verification and release control?
+Can the supplier support dimensional verification?

-Finishing Requirement
+Finish Requirement

 Why It Changes Service Selection